-In Key Stage 1 children will develop an awareness of the past through the study of cross-curricular topics.
+In Key Stage 1, children will develop an awareness of the past through the study of cross-curricular topics.

-In Key Stage 2 children will be taught about important episodes and developments in history through the study of termly history topics including a study of the history of the locality.
+In Key Stage 2, children are taught about important episodes and developments in history through the study of termly history topics including a study of the history of the locality.